dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 - **Update Frequency:** 30 updates per second (configurable via `NETWORK_UPDATE_INTERVAL`)
 - **State Synchronization:** Both players send their local state; remote player's spacecraft state is synchronized from received messages
 - **Connection Setup:** Each player binds locally on a port and connects to peer's IP:port for sending
+- **Configuration File:** Network settings (host IP, host port, client IP, client port) are read from a configuration file at application launch
+- **Configuration File Format:** Text-based format (e.g., INI-style or key-value pairs) specifying:
+  - `host_ip`: IP address to bind the local socket (e.g., "127.0.0.1" or "0.0.0.0")
+  - `host_port`: Port number to bind the local socket (e.g., "5555")
+  - `client_ip`: IP address of the peer to connect to (e.g., "192.168.1.100")
+  - `client_port`: Port number of the peer to connect to (e.g., "5556")
+- **Configuration File Location:** Configuration file should be located in the application directory or a standard configuration location (e.g., `config.txt` or `network.conf`)

 ### 7.4 Game Loop
 - Standard game loop: Input → Update → Render